Newton's method: Multiplicative inverses of numbers and power series

 Therefore, Newton's iteration needs only two multiplications and one subtraction.

 This method is also very efficient to compute the multiplicative inverse of a power series.

 Solving transcendental equations

 Many transcendental equations can be solved up to an arbitrary precision by using Newton's method.
 For example, finding the cumulative probability density function, such as a Normal distribution to fit a known probability generally involves integral functions with no known means to solve in closed form.
 However, computing the derivatives needed to solve them numerically with Newton's method is generally known, making numerical solutions possible.
 For an example, see the numerical solution to the inverse Normal cumulative distribution.

 Numerical verification for solutions of nonlinear equations

 A numerical verification for solutions of nonlinear equations has been established by using Newton's method multiple times and forming a set of solution candidates.

-Code

-The following is an example of a possible implementation of Newton's method in the Python (version 3.x) programming language for finding a root of a function f which has derivative f_prime.

-The initial guess will be x_{0} = 1 and the function will be f(x) = x^{2} − 2 so that (x) = 2x.

-Each new iteration of Newton's method will be denoted by x1.
-We will check during the computation whether the denominator (y_prime) becomes too small (smaller than epsilon), which would be the case if (x_{n}) ≈ 0, since otherwise a large amount of error could be introduced.
+Algorithm